ihebkilani/Event-Management/README.md

 This web application is developed from scratch :

-   *Backend : Spring Boot 2.X
+   * BackEnd : Spring Boot 2.x
-   *Frontend : Angular 7.x and Bootstrap
+   * FrontEnd : Angular 7.x and Bootstrap

 ## Author